Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Preliminaries and Related Work

 \subsubsection{Sampled Softmax (SSM)}

 Set-wise losses generalize pair-wise losses, like BPR, by considering $k$ negative samples for each user-item pair.
 A common variant of set-wise loss in recommendations is SSM \cite{wu2022ssm, oord2018representation}.
 SSM reduces the large set of negative samples (i.e., the rest of the items not in the positive set for a user) to a subset of negative samples which need to be ranked lower than the positive items.
-When the number of negative samples is one, this reduces to BPR.
-SSM is expressed as:

-where $S$ is the set of negative samples.
+When one negative sample is used, SSM reduces to BPR, assuming the same similarity metric is used.
+SSM is expressed as: where $S$ is the set of negative samples.
 By using a subset of the possible negative samples, SSM is able to retain competitive efficiency while generally achieving higher performance than BPR \cite{park2023toward}.